- Publications and resources

 The exact timeframe is completely dependent on the complexity of your operation.

-Read more information about the FRMS development and approval process on the Implementing fatigue management policies and procedures page.
+Read more information about the FRMS development and approval process on the ‘What steps do I take’ for Appendix 7 page.

 If an operator has a CASA-approved safety management system, the FRMS must be integrated into the SMS.
 CASA encourages operators to integrate FRMS as far as possible within existing processes, to avoid duplication of processes.